Russian Institute of Theatre Arts: Twentieth century

 In 1926, on the basis of graduates of GITIS and CETETIS theatre, Musical Drama in Zamoskvorechye has been generated.
-As a logic end of this process was an opening of directing-pedagogical faculty on September, 15th, 1930.
-The faculty began to prepare directors, heads of professional theaters, large working clubs, palaces of culture and acting teachers.
-It was the first-ever experience of vocational training of directors.
-GITIS today is still the recognized leader in this area.

 On 2 August 1931 by decision of Sovnarkom RSFSR "About reorganization of system of art education in RSFSR", regulated activity of art higher educational institutions has been published.
 And on 1 October of the same year the theatrical high school was created by Sovnarkom order which has received the name already familiar to all – GITIS.
-In 1931 for the first time in Europe higher school preparation of experts in the field of the organization of theatrical business has begun – the management faculty which has existed up to 1939.
-In 1931, the theater critics faculty has been organized with classes of Russian and West-European theater history.
-Three more years after the second opening GITIS existed as part of Theatrical Combine.

 In July 1935 Theatrical Combine again transformed to the State Institute of Theatrical Art with three faculties: production management (with three years training), directing (with four years training), acting (with four years training).
 The Faculty of those years in GITIS were such known theatrical figures as Serafima Birman, Leonid Baratov, Boris Mordvinov, Boris Sushkevich, Leonid Leonidov, Mikhail Tarkhanov, Vasily Sakhnovsky, Olga Pyzhova, Boris Bibikov, Olga Androvskaya, Yosif Raevsky, Vasily Orlov, Andrey Lobanov, Mikhail Astangov, Ilya Sudakov, Yury Zavadsky.

 World War Two

 After the beginning of Second World War in September – October 1941 the education process in GITIS has been temporarily stopped.
 GITIS students were evacuated from Moscow to Saratov on 23 October.

 The GITIS Front Theater was organized out of acting and directing faculties graduates in the summer of 1942 in Saratov.
 It made its contribution to a movement of front theaters in Second World War.
 For one thousand four hundred eighteen days of war the theater has given more than one thousand and five hundred performances.

 Many GITIS graduates, students and teachers were fighting at several fronts.
-Many of them had been honored with high military awards, including a Hero of the USSR, which N. Kachuevskaya was honored post-mortem.